alloba/book-of-hours-notes/skills-and-languages/Tridesma Hiera.md

 ## Description
 Tridesma Hiera

-The rites of the Sisterhood of the Triple Knot, which include certain mysteries of the dwellers in the Wood behind the World.
+The rites of the [[Sisterhood of the Triple Knot]], which include certain mysteries of the dwellers in the Wood behind the World.
 ## Tree of Wisdom Entries
 ## Preservation III
 The Light, the Night, the Wood